jtanori/shift_front_end_test/README.md

 * Make the list sortable by the "name", "house", "episodes" and "actor" property.

 ## Notes
-* Lay out the data in the DOM as you see fit.
+* Lay out the data in the DOM and style as you see fit.
 * Use any libraries you like.